6 Anki Decks That All Medical Students Need to Use

 You can find the deck here.

 As the author states, this is a huge deck.
-It isn’t meant for those that want a quick summary of their anatomy.
+It isn’t meant for those who want a quick anatomy summary.
 It’s for people that want to delve deep into the land of muscle names and insertions.

 This deck is for people that want to learn pathology and have a subscription with Sketchy.